daudix/daudix.one/content/blog/not-that-latitude/index.md

 ## It's Time

-The next day - Jun 5th - while I was asleep, Mom told Dad about this variant, and he promptly called the seller to not miss such an opportunity.
+The next day - 5th of June - while I was asleep, Mom told Dad about this variant, and he promptly called the seller to not miss such an opportunity.
 He asked if the machine in the listing was the same one, and it was indeed the same machine and all was OK, so he agreed on the purchase and delivery (which was free) the same day.

 I woke up only to hear the surprising like snow-in-the-summer news, and I was happy and nervous at the same time—hapvous.